opencog/learn/README.md

 This project takes the above to be the structure of ***knowledge*** and
 ***meaning***.
-Stronger and more detailed arguments for why this is the correct defintion of "knowledge" and "meaning", together with concrete definitions, details and examples are provided by the PDF's in the [AtomSpace "sheaf" directory](https://github.com/opencog/atomspace/tree/master/opencog/sheaf/docs).
+Stronger and more detailed arguments for why this is the correct definition of "knowledge" and "meaning", together with concrete definitions, details and examples are provided by the PDF's in the [AtomSpace "sheaf" directory](https://github.com/opencog/atomspace/tree/master/opencog/sheaf/docs).